 The off-season is also a good time to train and rest crew.
 It is likely that hours will be 08h00 – 17h00 and that you will have weekends off, provided you are not on watch.
 The summer months in Florida can be a great experience for the crew (if you can handle the hot and humid weather) as there is a more relaxed atmosphere on board, ‘normal’ work hours are in place and there is generally more downtime.
 It will also provide deck and engine room crew members with invaluable yard experience which will stand them in good stead for their careers.

 Caribbean: To work on a boat cruising the Caribbean it is advisable to have both a Schengen and B1B2 visa as some of the Islands still fall under European and US dependency.
 It is also highly advisable to have a MAXI passport or many spare pages in your passport for a Caribbean season as there are immigration controls and entry and exit stamps on your passport for every Island.

 US: All non-American crew must hold a B1B2 visa to work onboard a yacht entering US territory.
 If you are based in the US, you will need to leave and re-enter the US every 6 months (visa run).

 It is essential to ensure that you consult with your captain/yacht agent or visa specialists to guarantee that you have the correct visas, are working legally and know your restrictions.

-‘Superyachting’ is a seasonal industry, every owner has their preferences resulting in each yacht having a unique itinerary.
+‘Superyachting’ is a seasonal industry and every owner has their preferences resulting in each yacht having a unique itinerary.
 The yachting industry is becoming more global and yachts have begun to explore new places, however, there are a few main yachting hubs and territories that are most popular, depending on the season.

-Many yachts consider themselves dual season vessels and will cruise in different territories during different times of the year, other yachts prefer a single season where they crew down and focus on maintenance in their off-season, some vessels may embark on an around the world trip which may take anywhere up to 2 years.
+Many yachts consider themselves dual season vessels and will cruise in different territories during different times of the year.
+Other yachts prefer a single season where they crew down and focus on maintenance in their off-season.
+Some vessels may embark on an around the world trip which may take anywhere up to 2 years.